b3cking/danubius.io/_posts/2022-09-07-krypto-wallet-with-flutter.md

 ## A bare minimum crypto wallet

-{% video ./videos/krypto_wallet.mp4 720 ./images/crypto-wallet-video-preview.png %}
+{% include image.html src="/images/crypto-wallet-video-preview.png" alt="Crypto wallet with Flutter" %}

 A bare minimum crypto wallet application can create and store a new wallet and address, send and receive tokens.
 To support the process of address exchange between the participants, we implement a QR generator screen and a QR scanner screen.
 The QR code contains the recipient's address.
 For easy network change, we add a dropdown list with network names.